 Then for your tops I like a classic black or navy sweater.
 Unless you are in Portugal or the South of France in high summer a sweater should be part of your long sleeved tops choices (and even then I think you probably need one for the evening).
 You can, of course, also wear your sweater in the day time with a more casual bottom, or thrown casually around your shoulders over a T shirt.

 For your second evening top I think a blouse in a classic coordinating colour is a good choice.
 Synthetic silk-like fabrics are easy to wash and can be worn open over a T shirt or under a more casual sweater in the day time.

 For shoes, either your sandals (chosen carefully in the first place), your boots or a pair of flats are the way to go depending on your preferences and season.
 Unless you are going to be waltzing in an Austrian palace, your feet will be under the table, so no one is going to see them.
 If you want to dress up a pair of flats or sandals I like shoe clips.

 To dress your evening outfit up even more, add some pretty jewellery.
 A long stole in a silky fabric will pack light and small, and add a real impact, as well as keeping your shoulders and neck snug on a chilly evening.
-I particularly liked this ombre stole I found recently.
-The same site also had this pretty, colourful scarf in silk if you want to inject more colour into your evening outfit.
+Choose a fabric with some drama, such as a metallic like my choice here, or a pretty pattern to make your choice dressier.
+In winter you may like to choose a luxurious pashmina.